cybernova/SDRecord/README.md

 SDRecord
 ====

-Tool for audio recording with SDR, tested to work with Gqrx: https://github.com/csete/gqrx or gqrx.dk
+Tool for audio recording with SDR, tested to work with Gqrx: https://github.com/csete/gqrx or http://gqrx.dk

 **SDRecord is able to reduce network traffic, disk space needed for records and in plus can record for X specified minutes and/or for X specified MBs of data.**